alibahrami633/Burger/README.md

         Clone this repo
         Clone this repo through git bash to your local computer using:

-        git clone `git@github.com:alibahrami633/Note-Taker.git`
+        git clone `git@github.com:alibahrami633/Burger.git`
-        Install packages
+        Install packages using "npm install"
-        You will also need to install the express npm package to your environment.

-        Browse to the folder where you cloned the Repo and install the package:

-        $ npm install
+        Install the database using schema.sql on MySQL Workbench and change the database credentials to your own local or remote chosen database

         Start the server
         To run the server, browse to the local folder where you cloned the Repo and execute